 We are a fully inclusive Academy who ensure that all students are treated equally and educated in mainstream classrooms alongside their peers.

 We pride ourselves on the facilities we have available ranging from targeted, small-group intervention to a lift for the less mobile.
 Staff have access to an online platform which outlines the key strategies for each child with SEND, as well as more detailed Learning Plans for those who need them.

 The platform is available to all staff at all times.
 A thorough transition from primary to secondary school takes place for every student ensuring that previously identified needs are understood in a high level of detail, with added screening on arrival to identify potential needs which may not have been formally recognised by that stage in the child’s education.

 The SEN register is constantly reviewed by the SENCo and the Heads of Year throughout the academic year.

 - K = Support for students on Academy SEN register

 - G = Students on a Graduated Approach Plan

 - E = Students with an Education, Health and Care Plan (EHCP)

-Additionally students that are categorized as K may also have additional needs that need referral to an outside agency.
+Additionally students who are categorized as K may also have additional needs that need referral to an outside agency.
 Students will receive in-Academy support by class teachers; key worker 1-2-1 sessions and (where appropriate), mentoring.

-The Walthamstow Academy Special Educational Needs Policy can be found here.
+The Walthamstow Academy Special Educational Needs Policy can be found here

 Click here to visit the Waltham Forest offer webpage